RSS feeds

 once you have a reader installed, we can go look for some web feeds to add to the reader!

-if you've been around some websites you might have seen a link with the name RSS feed with this icon RSS icon or this badge RSS badge these will get you the link for their web feed.
+if you've been around some websites you might have seen a link with the name RSS feed with this icon or this badge these will get you the link for their web feed.

 note 1: depending on browser settings, when clicking these links your browser might download the file instead of opening the code on your browser. if this happends, just right-click on the link and click copy.